mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 And finally the man said, “If one of your students does something as a sick person, I will sue you, I will bring you to court.” *[Laughter.]* He really got angry.

 This is “a fault of vision.”
 That’s why we have to be careful to understand ourselves and others.
 And also, whatever kind of views we have, or whatever kind of ideas we have, are nothing but perverted already.
-It doesn’t mean they’re wrong, [but] we understand just the surface, just a part of human life, not the total picture.
+It doesn’t mean they’re wrong.
+[But] we understand only the surface, just a part of human life, not the total picture.
 That is your understanding, your ideas.
 Whatever you say – nihilism, or communism, or democracy – that is just part of understanding.
 We attach to it, so that is *perverted*.
 So we should keep it warm in individual life, and polish it until it becomes universal.
 That is very important for us.
-For this, we must handle life with humility toward our ideas, our understanding, or for other’s understanding, other’s lifestyle, et cetera.
-And polish it.
+For this, we must handle daily life with humility toward our ideas, our understanding, or others’ understanding, others’ lifestyle, et cetera – and polish it.
 For this, you must be patient sometimes.
 You must be brave.
 You must be silent sometimes.
 You must continue to practice silently, et cetera.
 Those practices are very important.

 #### 45:03